 What’s stopping you employing workers with a disability?

-Barrier 1: concerns about legal and ethical risks to the employer, particularly if the arrangement didn’t work out.
+1. Concerns about legal and ethical risks to the employer, particularly if the arrangement didn’t work out

 Maxima will also assist you with advice regarding a suitable probationary period for your new employee.

-Maxima’s post-placement support for both the employee and employer will also assist in maintaining good positive communications and the ability to resolve most issues, if they arise.
+Maxima’s employment support program for both the employee and employer will also assist in maintaining good positive communications and the ability to resolve most issues, if they arise.

-Barrier 2: time and complexities involved in applying for funding for workplace modifications or wage subsidies.
+2. Time and complexities involved in applying for funding for workplace modifications or wage subsidies

-It’s true, funding applications can be a bit complex – and as the funding criteria varies across states and also job roles, we fully understand that applying for funding can be daunting.
+It’s true, funding applications can be a bit complex – and as the funding criteria varies across states and also job roles, we fully understand that it can be a bit daunting.

-Barrier 3: different disabilities pose different challenges, and many businesses are unsure how to deal with this due to limited understanding about disability and supports required.
+3. Different disabilities pose different challenges, and many are unsure how to deal with this due to limited understanding about disability and supports required

 Our experienced employment consultants can advise on disability capabilities and how they align to your job role tasks.
-Our post-placement support will continue to assist both the employee and employer after placement, to provide advice, information and coaching if desired or needed.
+Our employment support program will continue to assist both the employee and employer after placement, to provide advice, information and coaching if desired or needed.

-Barrier 4: the word ‘disability’ is a label with negative connotations – terms like ‘diversity’ or ‘inclusion’ are more appealing, clearer and associated with positive outcomes.
+4. The word ‘disability’ is a label with negative connotations – terms like ‘diversity’ or ‘inclusion’ are more appealing, clearer and associated with positive outcomes

-At Maxima, we agree.
-As such, we use the terms ‘illness’ and ‘health condition’ as well as disability to describe our specialised employment service.
+Agreed, and accordingly Maxima uses the terms illness and health condition as well as disability to describe our specialised employment service.
 Disability is increasingly being seen as subset of diversity, which is valued and beneficial to all small businesses.

 Maxima’s strengths-based approach focuses on what the employee’s capabilities are, not their limitations.

-Barrier 5: there is a lack of easily accessible information and advice about how to hire a person with disability.
+5. A lack of easily accessible information and advice about how to hire a person with disability

-Barrier 6: concerns over the cost and time involved with workplace adjustments that might be required (including time to apply for and administer any additional funding sources that may be available).
+6. Concerns over the cost and time involved with workplace adjustments that might be required (including time to apply for and administer any additional funding sources that may be available)